cultureamp/poetry-codeartifact-auth/README.md

 It supports AWS SSO login (via `aws-vault`) to fetch the CodeArtifact authentication token.
 The token is saved to your machine (but note that it will only last for a limited time).
 It can be installed as a Poetry plugin as well, so that authentication is triggered automatically for Poetry operations which are likely to need it (for codebases which use private CodeArtifact repositories).

+It can also be used to automatically fetch authentication tokens to run `pip install`.

 ## Requirements

 * [Poetry](https://python-poetry.org) (recommended: 1.2 or later).
 To use  the tool the `poetry` command must be available – it doesn't need to be installed in the same virtualenv.